DavinZhang/os-training-camp/README.md

 # os-training-camp

 ## What is this repo aimed to?
-This repo is aimed to recording the OS learning process, The OS is based on Rust.
+This repo is aimed to record the OS learning process, The OS is based on Rust.

 ## Where is the learning discussion link